DeustoTech/dycon-toolbox-documentation/index.md

 ### A simple example

-The simultaneous control problem is defined as:
+The simultaneous optimal control problem is defined as:

 $$
 \min _{u \in L^2(0,T)} \mathcal{J}\left( u\right) =